 By the end of April the UK has spent six in lockdown and COVID-19 has taken the lives of 26,771 UK citizens.
 Lockdown has become routine and we are coming to terms with the close proximity of this evil virus.
 The John Hopkins University CSSE dashboard is showing over 3million confirmed Coronavirus cases worldwide, resulting in 237,180 deaths.

-By the end of the month I’ve personally lost all trust in what is being conveyed by senior ministers on the daily OCVID-19 briefings.
+By the end of the month I’ve personally lost all trust in what is being conveyed by senior ministers on the daily briefings.
 I am no longer bothered about listening to the propaganda and un-truths being broadcasted.
-How stupid do they really think we are?
-I have a new past time which is to catch-up with friends on WhatsApp, sharing posts that rip the politicians to shreds with each new update / miss-information they provide.
+How naive do they really think we are?

 The ‘New Normal’ during Lockdown